wanderwallet/wander-docs/api/token-balance.md

 ## Result

 The `tokenBalance()` function returns the balance of the requested token as a string.

+{% hint style="warning" %}
-If there is an issue retrieving the balance, an error may be thrown.
+**Note**: This function throws an error if there is an issue retrieving the balance.
+Please make sure to handle such cases in your code.
+{% endhint %}

 ```typescript
 export type TokenBalanceResult = string;